kscieslinski/CTF/pwn/README.md

 ## Old kernel tasks
-I've decided I want to learn some kernel hacking.
-I will place here some writeups from old ctfs which I havn't participated in, but I managed to get files for kernel tasks.
+I've decided I want to learn about kernel hacking.
+I will place here writeups from old ctfs which I haven't participated in, but I managed to find source files for kernel tasks.
 <table>
   <tbody>
     <tr>